Adolis García Player Props: Rangers vs. Angels

 Adolis García At The Plate

-- Among the qualifying batters in MLB action, his batting average ranks 63rd, his on-base percentage ranks 94th, and he is 22nd in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 78th, his on-base percentage ranks 105th, and he is 30th in the league in slugging.

-- In 18.8% of his games this year, he has hit a long ball, and 5.5% of his trips to the plate.
+- He has hit a long ball in 18.5% of his games this season, and 5.4% of his chances at the plate.

-- Garcia has driven in a run in 28 games this season (43.8%), including 13 games with more than one RBI (20.3%).
+- In 28 games this season (43.1%), Garcia has picked up an RBI, and in 13 of those games (20.0%) he had more than one.
 He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.